Back to People

 1993Age 72

-Elected to American Academy of Arts & Sciences; awarded honorary KBE
+Elected Fellow of the American Academy of Arts and Sciences; awarded honorary KBE

-Morita was elected to the American Academy of Arts and Sciences and was awarded an honorary British knighthood (KBE) the same year.
+Elected to the American Academy of Arts and Sciences and awarded an honorary British knighthood (KBE) in the same period, recognizing international stature.

 Confidence